Guide for configuring Kubernetes (k3s) on AWS EC2 and installing ale.

 The K3s installed according to this guide includes Metrics Server by default, so installation is not necessary.
 For clusters without Metrics Server, check the command below to install it.

-If no specific Kubernetes cluster name was specified, it is typically created with the name default
+If no specific Kubernetes cluster name was specified, it is typically created with the name default and can be checked using the kubectl config current-context command.

 The setup is complete when the logs from pm2 display the following.